Alastair Miles – Bass

 British bass, Alastair Miles is one of the UK’s most renowned singers returning regularly to the operatic stages and concert platforms of Europe, the USA and the Far East.
 His international career was launched in 1986 when he won the Decca Kathleen Ferrier Prize at the Wigmore Hall London.
 He is recognised for his stylistically wide repertoire, equally at home with music of the Baroque period as he is with the romanticism of Verdi and Wagner.

 Alastair Miles is also a highly sought after concert artist and has appeared with the world’s leading orchestras and conductors, including Giulini, Muti, Harnoncourt, Chung, Rattle, Runnicles, Masur, Gergiev, Gardiner, Harding, Norrington, Davis and Dohnanyi.
-Recent projects have included La Damnation de Faust, Dream of Gerontius and Messiah with Sir Colin Davis and London Symphony Orchestra, Schumann Faustszenen with Nikolaus Harnoncourt and the Royal Concertgebouw Orchestra and with Daniel Harding and the London Symphony and Gewandhaus Orchestras; Beethoven 9th Symphony with Michael Tilson Thomas and San Francisco Symphony Orchestra, St. Matthew Passion with the Dallas Symphony, and Sarastro Die Zauberflöte with Daniel Harding at the Lucerne Festival, Elijah at the Royal Festival Hall with Masur and the LPO, Beethoven 9th Symphony with Wiener Symphoniker, and Osmin Die Entführung aus dem Serail on tour with the Orchestra of the Age of Englightenment and Labadie and Judas Maccabeus at the BBC Promenade Concerts.
+Recent projects have included La Damnation de Faust, Dream of Gerontius and Messiah with Sir Colin Davis and London Symphony Orchestra, Schumann Faustszenen with Nikolaus Harnoncourt and the Royal Concertgebouw Orchestra and with Daniel Harding and the London Symphony and Gewandhaus Orchestras; Beethoven 9th Symphony with Michael Tilson Thomas and San Francisco Symphony Orchestra, St. Matthew Passion with the Dallas Symphony, and Sarastro Die Zauberflöte with Daniel Harding at the Lucerne Festival, Elijah at the Royal Festival Hall with Masur and the LPO, Beethoven 9th Symphony with Wiener Symphoniker, Schubert Mass No. 6 with the Orchestre de la Suisse Romande and Jonathan Nott, and Osmin Die Entführung aus dem Serail on tour with the Orchestra of the Age of Englightenment and Labadie and Judas Maccabeus at the BBC Promenade Concerts.

-Forthcoming engagements include Lodovico Nardi Die Gezeichneten for Bayerische Staatsoper, Munich; Claggart Billy Budd and Timur Turandot for Opera North; Arkel Pelléas et Mélisande for Scottish Opera; and return concert engagements with the Orchestre de la Suisse Romande, Royal Philharmonic, Bournemouth, and London Symphony Orchestras.
+Forthcoming engagements include Lodovico Nardi Die Gezeichneten for Bayerische Staatsoper, Munich; Don Basilio The Barber of Seville for English National Opera; Leporello Don Giovanni for Opera North; and return concert engagements with the Orchestre de la Suisse Romande, Royal Philharmonic, Vienna and London Symphony Orchestras.